reportportal/docs/docs/installation-steps/DeployOnUbuntuOS.md

-# Deploy ReportPortal on Ubuntu OS
+# Deploy on Ubuntu OS

 ***Provided by @Tset Noitamotuahe.
 The article might be outdated.
 Do not hesitate to contribute and send us a pull request with updates.
 We appreciate your help!***